Return of Premium Life Insurance. Is it Worth the Cost?

 There are several carriers that offer a return of premium life insurance policy or rider.
 Some of the best carriers are:

-Assurity Life Insurance Company provides two options for getting your premium back.
+Assurity Life Company provides two options for getting your money back.
 These include adding a return of premium rider on the company’s 20-year and the 30-year term life insurance coverage.

-Through Cincinnati Life Insurance Company, you can purchase a specific term life insurance policy, the Termsetter ROP (Return of Premium).
-This level term insurance policy offers coverage lengths of 20-years, 25-years, and 30-years.
+Through Cincinnati Life Insurance Company, you can purchase a specific term life policy, the Termsetter ROP (Return of Premium).
+This level term policy offers coverage lengths of 20-years, 25-years, and 30-years.

-Prudential also offers a separate return of premium life insurance policy.
+Prudential also offers a separate return of premium life insurance plan.
 With the ROP Term plan, you can obtain protection for 15, 20, or 30 years.
-Plus, with a level term policy, the amount of your coverage and premium are locked in for the entire life of the policy.
+Plus, with a level term policy, the amount of your coverage and rates are locked in for the entire life of the policy.

 United of Omaha

-United of Omaha has a return of premium rider that is available to add to its Term Life Express coverage.
+United of Omaha has a rider that is available to add to its Term Life Express coverage.
 Here, you can obtain either a 20-year or a 30-year term life policy.

 What are the pros and cons